ChrisFrontDev/ChrisFrontDev/README.md

 - 👨🏽‍💻 I’m currently working on something cool :wink:;

-- 🌱 I’m currently learning Scala language;
+- 🌱 I’m currently learning to be a FullCycle Developer;

 - 💬 Ask me about anything, I am happy to help;